Fry Bread is a flatbread made with simple pantry staples. Just mix the dough, fry it, and enjoy plain or with sweet or savory toppings.

 Equipment

-• Deep fryer OR a large/deep pot with thermometer (Note 1)
+- Deep fryer or a large/deep cast-iron pot with thermometer, see note 1

 Ingredients

-• 1/2 teaspoon instant or active dry yeast
+- 1/2 teaspoon yeast instant or active dry yeast

-• 1 tablespoon vegetable oil + more for frying
+- 1 tablespoon vegetable oil plus more for frying

 Instructions

-• DOUGH: Melt butter in the microwave.
-Let the butter cool back to room temperature (it's important it's not hot!).
-Microwave the milk until just warmed (Note 2), but not hot.
+- Melt butter in the microwave.
+Let the butter cool back to room temperature (it’s important it’s not hot!).
+Microwave the milk until just warmed (see note 2) but not hot.
 Mix together melted butter and milk and set aside.
 In a large bowl, add the flour, sugar, baking powder, yeast, and salt.
 Whisk to combine.
 Add the milk mixture to the dry ingredients and stir with a wooden spoon until the dough comes together.

-• DOUGH CONT.: Dough should be rough, shaggy, and fairly sticky, but not so sticky you can't work with it.
-Lightly flour your hands and knead the dough just a few times to shape it into a ball, being careful not to overwork/over-handle the dough.
-In the same bowl you used for mixing, drizzle a tablespoon of vegetable oil in the bowl.
+- Dough should be rough, shaggy, and fairly sticky, but not so sticky you can’t work with it.
+Lightly flour your hands and knead the dough just a few times to shape it into a ball, being careful not to overwork/overhandle the dough.
+In the same bowl used for mixing, drizzle a tablespoon of vegetable oil.
 Rub oil on the bottom of the bowl and slightly up the sides.
-Add the dough ball back into the bowl and turn the dough to coat in the oil.
+Add the dough ball back into the bowl and turn it to coat in the oil.
 Cover the bowl with a damp kitchen towel.
-Let it rest for about 15-20 minutes.
-We don't need the dough to rise, just the gluten to relax!
+Let it rest for 15–20 minutes.
+We don’t need the dough to rise, just the gluten to relax!

-• PREPARE FOR FRYING: Add 1 inch of oil to a large cast iron pot and heat to 350 degrees F. Divide the rested dough into 8 equal portions (cut the ball of dough in half then half again to get 4 large triangle pieces.
+- Add 1 inch of oil to a large, cast-iron pot and heat to 350°F. Divide the rested dough into 8 equal portions (cut the dough ball in half then half again to get 4 large triangle pieces.
 Cut each triangle into 2 pieces to get 8 equal triangles).
-Lightly flour your hands and work with one piece of dough at a time (keep the rest of the dough portions covered).
-Holding the piece of dough with your hands, gently work the dough into a circle pressing it out with your fingers.
-(Don't roll out the dough with a rolling pin or flatten on the table.)
-The dough should make a thin 5- to 6-inch circle and doesn't need to look pretty -- it's supposed to be rustic looking!
-The thinner the pieces, the better; keep working the dough outwards, being careful to not rip it.
+Lightly flour your hands and work with 1 dough piece at a time (keep the rest covered).
+Holding the piece of dough with your hands, gently work the dough into a circle, pressing it out with your fingers.
+(Don’t roll it out with a rolling pin or flatten on the table.)
+The dough should make a thin 5- to 6-inch circle and doesn’t need to look pretty—it’s supposed to look rustic!
+The thinner the pieces, the better; keep working the dough outward, being careful to not rip it.

-• FRY: Gently drop only one piece of dough at a time into the fully heated oil.
-Fry about 30 seconds to 1 minute per side (if not using cast iron pot, it will be longer) -- fry pieces to a dark golden brown color, flipping the dough with 2 forks (or tongs) halfway through.
-Use a large slotted spoon (or tongs) to remove the dough onto a paper-towel-lined plate.
+- Gently drop only one piece of dough at a time into the fully heated oil.
+Fry about 30 seconds to 1 minute per side (if not using cast-iron pot, it will be longer)—fry pieces to a dark golden brown color, flipping the dough with 2 forks (or tongs) halfway through.
+Use a large slotted spoon (or tongs) to remove it onto a paper-towel-lined plate.
 Repeat to fry the remaining dough.

 Video